top of page

 Tsitska is part of the Imereti family of indigenous Georgian vines.
 Is one of the first mentioned varieties in the oldest agronomical literature.

-Shows nice freshness and balance with aromas of citrus, linden, white tea and hint of buckwheat honey.
-With long aftertaste, elegant salinity and soft integrated tannins.
+Shows nice freshness and balance with aromas of citrus, linden, white tea, and a hint of buckwheat honey.
+With a long aftertaste, elegant salinity, and soft integrated tannins.

 Dry amber wine, 12% alc., Sviri PDO.